ome/omero-install/linux/test/README.md

 For example:

-    PGVER=pg95 ./docker-build.sh ubuntu1404_nginx
+    PGVER=pg95 ./docker-build.sh centos6_py27_ius_nginx
+    docker run --rm -it -p 8080:80 -p 4063:4063 -p 4064:4064 omero_install_test_centos6_py27_ius_nginx pg95

 The supported values are:
 pg94, pg95

-If you do not want to install Postgres set PGVER=nopg
+If you do not want to install Postgres set PGVER to nopg

 Configuring Ice
 --------------------